|Q. How are the judical district and counties in Iowa divided?|

 Q: How do I file a civil case?
 Is there a charge? (back to top)

 A civil action is commenced by the filing of a complaint.
 Parties instituting a civil action in a district court are required to pay a filing fee pursuant to Title 28, U.S. Code, Section 1914.
-The current fee is $350.
+Please click here for our fee schedule.
 Complaints may be accompanied by an application to proceed in forma pauperis, meaning that the plaintiff is incapable of paying the filing fee.

 Q: How do I file a criminal case? (back to top)